dfgordon/vscode-language-applesoft/README.md

 Save State Interaction | AppleWin | Yes
 Enter/Run Program | Virtual II | No
 Copy & Paste | any | No

+## Ampersand Commands

+Although the syntax for ampersand commands is technically arbitrary, the extension imposes limits in order to provide an interpretation.
+The minifier will pass over ampersand commands in order to avoid breaking any assumptions made by the user's ampersand parser.
+See the upstream parser's [wiki](https://github.com/dfgordon/tree-sitter-applesoft.wiki) for more.

 ## Using with AppleWin